danielshaya/reactivejournal/README.md

 * `FAST` This plays the events as soon as they are recieved.
 Use this when you are using RxJournal for remote connections or when using RxJounal to deal with back pressure.

+### Can RxJournal be used in a low latency environment

+The intention is for `RxJournal` to support low latency programs.
+The two main features to allow for this are:
+* Dedicating a CPU core to RxPlayer by using the FAST setting described above so that we don't have any context switching.
+* Setting the PlayOptions.using() so that there is no allocation for new events.
+This should enable programs to be written that have minimal GC impact, critical for reliable low latency.

 ## Examples

 There are few example applications in the code that work through the typical